vyos/vyos-documentation/docs/configuration/service/dhcp-relay.rst

 you can configure the system to act as a DHCP relay agent.
 The DHCP relay agent works with IPv4 and IPv6 addresses.

 All interfaces used for the DHCP relay must be configured.
+This includes the uplink to the DHCP server.

 **********
 IPv4 relay